AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 1_Fluids Review/Fluids_Review_Design.md

 7. Orifice equation

 ## 1.1) The Bernoulli and Energy Equations
+As explained in CEE 3310 with more details than most of you wanted to know, the Bernoulli and energy equations are incredibly useful in understanding the transfer of the fluid's energy throughout a [**streamline**](https://en.wikipedia.org/wiki/Streamlines,_streaklines,_and_pathlines "Streamline wikipedia") or through a control volume.
+The Bernoulli equation applies to two different points along one streamline, whereas the energy equation applies across a control volume.
+The energy of a fluid has three forms: pressure, potential (deriving from elevation), and kinetic (deriving from velocity).
 ### The Bernoulli Equation
-As explained in CEE 3310 with more details than most of you wanted to know, the Bernoulli and energy equations are incredibly useful in understanding the transfer of the fluid's energy throughout a [**streamline**](https://en.wikipedia.org/wiki/Streamlines,_streaklines,_and_pathlines "Streamline wikipedia") or through a control volume.
-This energy has three forms: pressure, potential (deriving from elevation), and kinetic (deriving from velocity).
-These three forms make up the Bernoulli equation:
+These three forms of energy expressed above make up the Bernoulli equation:

 $$\frac{p_1}{\rho g} + {z_1} + \frac{V_1^2}{2g} = \frac{p_2}{\rho g} + {z_2} + \frac{V_2^2}{2g}$$